-7 (b) These 12 members shall include some who have 8 demonstrated knowledge and expertise in any of the following: - 9 (1) Family caregiving. - 10 (2) Geriatric research. - 11 (3) Alzheimer's disease research. - 12 (4) Senior and disability advocacy; and be it further 13 Resolved, That the task force shall perform the following duties: 14 (a) Meet to examine issues relative to the challenges faced by 15 family caregivers and opportunities to improve caregiver support, 16 review the current network and the services and supports available 17 to caregivers, and make policy recommendations to the Legislature.
-18 (b) Consult, as necessary, with a broad range of stakeholders, including, but not limited to, family caregivers, community-basedand institutional providers, caregiving researchers and academics, 20 and institutional providers, caregiving researchers and academics, 21 caregiver resource centers, and other state entities; and be it further 22 Resolved, That the task force is encouraged to partner, whenever 23 possible, with the California Commission on Aging in order to link the efforts of the Legislature and the administration; and beit further 26 RESOLVED, That state funds shall not be used to support task 27 force activities, but the task force may solicit and accept private 28 funds and in-kind donations from public and private foundations 29 to pay expenses incurred in conducting its business, as long as 30 that support would not pose any conflict of interest.
-These expenses that support would not pose any conflict of interest.
-These expenses include, but are not limited to, staff, administrative, meeting, and 31 include, but are not limited to, stajj, daministrative, meeting, and 32 other expenses incurred by task force members in the performance 33 of their official duties; and be it further 34 Resolved, That the task force shall convene, once members have 35 been appointed, if a non-state nonstate organization agrees to 36 provide administrative support to the task force; and be it further 37 Resolved.
-That the task force shall be subject to the 37 Resolved, That the task force shall be subject to the 38 Bagley-Keene Open Meeting Act (Article 9 (commencing with 39 Section 11120) of Chapter 1 of Part 1 of Division 3 of Title 2 of 40 the Government Code); and be it further 1 Resolved, That the task force shall submit one or more reports 2 to the Legislature and to the Governor, including an interim report 3 no later than January 1, 2017, and a final report no later than July 4 1, 2018; and be it further Resolved, That the task force is authorized to act until July 31, 2018; and be it further 7 RESOLVED, That members of the task force shall serve without 8 compensation, but shall receive reimbursement for travel and other 9 necessary expenses actually incurred in the performance of their 10 official duties, to the extent that private funds are available; and 11 be it further 12 Resolved, That members of the task force shall be appointed to 13 serve for the duration of the task force; and be it further 14 Resolved, That the Chief Clerk of the Assembly transmit copies 15 of this resolution to the author for appropriate distribution. Ο
+- 5 (a) The Speaker of the Assembly and the Senate Committee on - Rules shall each appoint 106 members of the task force.
+6 - 7 (b) These 20 12 members shall include some who have 8 demonstrated knowledge and expertise in any of the following: - 9 (1) Family caregiving. - 10 (2) Geriatric research. - (3) Alzheimer's disease research.
+11 - 12 (4) Senior and disability advocacy; and be it further - 13 Resolved, That the task force shall perform the following duties: - 14 (a) Meet-monthly to examine issues relative to the challenges 15 faced by family caregivers and opportunities to improve caregiver - support, review the current network and the services and supports 16 17 available to caregivers, and make policy recommendations to the - 18 Legislature. - 19 (b) Consult, as necessary, with a broad range of stakeholders, - including, but not limited to, family caregivers, community-based 20 - 21 and institutional providers, caregiving researchers and academics, - 22 caregiver resource centers, and other state entities; and be it further - 23 Resolved, That the task force is encouraged to partner, whenever - 24 possible, with the California Commission on Aging in order to - 25 link the efforts of the Legislature and the administration; and be - 26 it further - 27 Resolved, That state funds shall not be used to support task force - 28 activities, but the task force may solicit and accept private funds - 29 and in-kind donations from public and private foundations to pay - 30 expenses incurred in conducting its business, as long as that support expenses incurred by task force members in the performance of 33